 Athina Ioannou, installation view of Mythologies (Linseed oil on coloured fabric and pins), created for the 7th Thessaloniki Biennale of Contemporary Art at ΜΟΜus-Museum Alex Mylona, Athens (GR), 2019

 The 7th Thessaloniki Biennale of Contemporary Art, organized by the Metropolitan Organisation of Museums of Visual Arts of Thessaloniki (MOMus) will open in Thessaloniki (Greece) on October 5, 2019 and will take place until mid February 2020 in several venues of the city, including the Museum of Contemporary Art, the Experimental Center for the Arts, the Museum of Photography and the Museum of Modern Art in Thessaloniki, along with the Museum Alex Mylona in Athens.
-The Thessaloniki Biennale of Contemporary Art, which was first introduced to the public in June of 2007, is operating under a new structure, with updated goals and an emphasis on a collaborative curatorial scheme.

-Read more about Athina Ioannou.
+Read more about Athina Ioannou and about the Biennale